sunnycomes/sunnycomes.github.io/source/_posts/2013-09-6-short-list-of-mysql-commands.markdown

 * `ALTER TABLE table_name ADD INDEX [index_name] (column_name1, column_name2, ...)` or
 `CREATE INDEX index_name ON table_name (column_name1, column_name2, ...)`
 Adds an index to this table, based on the listed columns.
 Note that the order of the columns is important, because additional indexes are created from all subsets of the listed columns reading from left to write.
-The index name is optional if you use ALTER TABLE, but it is necesary if you use CREATE INDEX.
+The index name is optional if you use `ALTER TABLE`, but it is necesary if you use `CREATE INDEX`.
 Rarely is the name of an index useful (in my experience).

 ##Data Commands##